LimePoint/opschain-docs/docs/operations/configuring_opschain.md

+---
+sidebar_position: 3
+description: Explore the available configuration options that can be included in the `.env` file.
+---

 # Configuring OpsChain

 This guide describes the various configuration options that can be included in your `.env` file, along with their default values.